HenriqueFre/HenriqueFre/README.md

 - 👀 I’m interested in tecnolgia e Ciência
 - 🌱 I’m currently learning engenharia civil entre varias outras coisas
 - 💞️ I’m looking to am aprimorar
-- 📫 How to reach me instagram tiktok facebook e twiiter
+- 📫 How to reach me instagram tiktok facebook

 <!---
 HenriqueFre/HenriqueFre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.